Research and Development of Spatial Distribution Data of

 data processing, importing into the platform and spatialization of buildings

-regional construction Secondly, the downloaded data are processed and the
+data of ESA 2020.
+Secondly, the downloaded data are processed and the regional

-regional construction land use data are obtained through the land use data,
+construction land use data are obtained through the land use data, and then the

-again the processed data are typed into the platform for extraction, and
+processed data are typed into the platform for extraction.
+Finally, the spatial

-finally, the spatial distribution data set of buildings in Haibei Prefecture is
+distribution dataset of buildings in Haibei prefecture is obtained by

 Figure